-Nestling subtasks into major tasks keeps your overall product launch template visually clear while also ensuring that nothing slips through the cracks.
+Nestling subtasks into major tasks keeps your product management templates visually clear while also ensuring that nothing slips through the cracks.
 When building your strategy with Wrike’s product launch plan template, add the information into your tasks that will be helpful every time, like reference documents, brand guidelines, or character counts.
 Everything is in one place and connected.

 While there are many resources to help you build out your tasks, your main focus should be on making each step actionable for team members.
 Checklists and spreadsheets in disparate systems aren’t scalable for large, cross-functional projects like product launches.
 Each team needs to be able to take action on their tasks while working in sync with the whole project.

 2. Set due dates and map task dependencies

 When it came to the moon landing, there was no way their teams could have pulled it off if tasks were still incomplete.
 Yet so many teams set a hard launch date and release a product full of bugs.
 It's far better to delay a product launch in order to deliver a product that performs at or beyond customer expectations.
 Or better yet, give yourself a cushion before the deadline.
 A Gantt chart can help you do the latter.